 32. Explore the idyllic Gudbrandsdalen Valley, rich in cultural history and local food traditions.
-Maybe the most Norwegian place in the country (if that makes sense).
+Maybe the most Norwegian place in the country (it will make sense when you get there).

-33. Visit the idyllic village of Ringebu home to Ringebu Stave Church with a distinctive red spire.
+33. Visit the idyllic village of Ringebu home to Ringebu Stave Church with its distinctive red spire.

 34. Stay the night in one of Norway’s oldest wooden hotels, Sygard Grytting, which has been owned by the same family for over 700 years.

 35. Hike to the top of Rondeslottet, the highest peak in Norway’s oldest national park, Rondane.

 36. Have fun in the snow at Hafjell or Kvitfjell, two of Norway’s most popular ski resorts.